 The Teaching and Learning with Technology (TLT) Blended Learning Transformation (BlendLT) program offers full support for faculty who wish to redesign their existing residential instruction course to an innovative blended (face-to-face and online) format.
 This support includes three key areas:

 - faculty development

 - resources to assist in course development

 The next BlendLT faculty cohort will begin in May 2017.
-We are now accepting applications via the online form linked below until March 31, 2017.
+Applications are no longer being accepted for this cohort.

 Penn State’s strategic plan includes leveraging digital capabilities for further impact in education and the use of blended learning designs in higher education is a current significant trend toward that goal.

 There are a number of drivers for this trend including the emerging learning technologies that increasingly enable effective digital engagement for students and faculty.
 Penn State has a rich history of being a leader in the effective use of educational technology and with the University’s adoption of the Canvas learning management system, a significant opportunity for instructors to reimagine how they want to structure and deliver their courses is at hand.

 To support faculty interested in taking this opportunity to redesign their course to deliver in a blended modality, TLT offers the BlendLT faculty engagement program.
 This program is a full engagement that will support faculty members’ efforts to redesign their course to blended format.
 The BlendLT program consists of three important elements of support for this engagement:

 - Faculty Development: TLT provides a formalized development program for faculty on how to design and deliver blended courses.